Headfort School

 Headfort School, first established in 1949 by Lord and Lady Headfort at Headfort House near Kells, County Meath, is Ireland's only remaining preparatory boarding school.
 It closed in March 2020 but a new operation under the same name opened in September of that year, with a new headmaster.
-In September 2021 a new Headmaster, Philip McCormick, was appointed.

 Location

 The school is located at Headfort House, outside the town of Kells, County Meath, some 75 km north west of Dublin.
 The central part of the house and the western wing was historically rented by the school's operating company from the charitable Headfort Trust; the eastern wing of the house forms a separate residence, Headfort Court.
 Grounds which once exceeded 1000 acres have been reduced by sale and development, and the school utilises 60 acres, the bulk of the remaining gardens and grounds.

 Headfort House

 Headfort House was built in the 1760s for Thomas Taylour, 1st Earl of Bective.
 It was designed by the Irish architect George Semple, using Ardbraccan limestone for its exterior construction.
 The interior was designed by Scottish architect Robert Adam and Headfort has the only intact Adam interior in Ireland, with three principal surviving rooms.
 Much of the original furniture is still in place.